andywu0408/User-level-thread-library-in-C/REPORT.md

 |remove a pthread_t    |O(n)|O(1)|
 |get all pthread_t     |O(n)|O(n)|

-HashMap is evaluated with average time instead of worst case.
+HashMap is evaluated with average time instead of worst time.

 #### TPS_t
 a customized object encapsulate `void* page` pointer to the TPS and an object